-A statewide ballot question on charter schools went down to defeat in November after a polarizing debate, but this does not mean that the discussion is over—neither locally, in Massachusetts, or across the country.
+A statewide ballot question on charter schools went down to defeat in November after a polarizing debate, but this does not mean that the discussion is over—either locally, in Massachusetts, or across the country.
 There remain unsettled issues about charter schools in Massachusetts, and these issues are intertwined with issues about education reform, accountability, alternatives to charter schools, and national trends.

 In 2015, local Leagues suggested a study on charter schools because of the continuing public debate about charter school funding, numbers, location, authorization, outcomes and accountability.
 Recognizing that LWVMA did not have positions that specifically focused on charter schools, the 2015 state convention delegates agreed that a study was necessary to allow LWVMA to participate in the development of policy and legislation regarding charter schools.
 The statewide study committee prepared consensus questions and supporting material.
 The results of local Leagues consensus meetings are due by February 1, 2017.